gagarine/docker-php/readme.md

 Then load http://localhost:8080/ on your browser, you should see your PHP app.

-Emails are accessible on the MailHog web interface: http://localhost:8025/ their are only stored in RAM.
+All emails are caught (no email can go out accidentally) and stored in RAM.
+You can read emails on the MailHog web interface: http://localhost:8025/.

 ![Screenshot of MailHog web interface](https://raw.githubusercontent.com/mailhog/MailHog/master/docs/MailHog.png "MailHog web interface")

 ## PHP version

 Configurations for PHP7.0 and PHP5.6 are provided and work out of the box.
-Chose the want to use by editing the docker-compose.yml file:
+You can chose the version you want by editing the docker-compose.yml file:

 For PHP 5.7: